What is a great way to buck up mid-morning and afternoons at school? Snacks!

 - Nutrition bars you love.
 They are healthy desk snacks!

-Anything else you can think of that is worth trying is worth snacking.
+Wow, I had a lot of favorites!
+See, anything you can think that is worth trying is worth snacking.
 The trick is to begin.

-Most teachers don’t look forward to snack breaks and this is because they don’t make it an exciting part of their day.
+Most teachers don’t look forward to snack breaks because they don’t make it an exciting part of their day.
 They’re too busy to put the time into it.
 So whatever they grab – it’s good to go.
 Are you guilty of this?

 Let me ask you.
 Do you have a special skincare routine?
 If you do, then I’m sure you must be following meticulous steps to better care for your skin.
-This only shows that if you only believe that snacks are worth giving some planning – then you’ll also be able to build a snack routine that’s worth your time.
+This only shows that if you only believe that snacks are worth giving attention to – then you’ll also be able to build a snack routine that’s worth your time.

 By making “snacking in school” a healthy “treats” time, you’re more inclined to be creative with your food.
 You’re more inspired to prepare healthier options whether that’s a homemade porridge or a favorite biscuit from a nearby bakery.
 Think of a slogan like “It’s high time to eat healthier,” or “Great treats for a great teacher,” maybe?